 Emission reductions for the California programs vary by calendar year, program Scenario, and state.
 Reductions ranged from 1%-53% for NO_x, 3%-23% for PM{2.5}, and 1%-55% for well-to-wheels CO2e.
 There are several reasons for differences in emissions trends among these states.
 First, individual states have different vehicle age distributions (which influence the rate of fleet turnover), and different mixes of vehicle population by vehicle class (some states may have more or fewer large heavy-duty vehicles than others).
 A few states provided state-specific estimates of vehicle miles traveled and vehicle population growth, which drive overall emissions levels.
 The largest determining factor for well-to-wheels CO2e was the electrical grid emissions factors.
-These emissions factors vary by region of the country, and five areas (the District of Columbia, Massachusetts, New Jersey, New York, and Oregon) provided state-specific projections for future penetration of renewable energy in their grids (for the other states, 2020 emissions rates were used for all years).
-These five areas had the largest net reductions for all pollutants.
+These emissions factors vary by region of the country, and the analyses for seven areas (Colorado, the District of Columbia, Massachusetts, New Jersey, New York, Oregon, and Washington) reflect state-specific projections for future penetration of renewable energy in their grids (for the other states, 2020 emissions rates were used for all years).
+These seven areas had the largest net reductions for all pollutants.